Learning Outcome 1: Education Benefits

 Assessment Measures

-We will use a paper quiz to examine whether military-connected students can identify the steps needed to receive their benefits.
-All results will be recorded on an Excel file for analysis.
+A paper quiz will be used to assess whether military-connected students can identify the steps needed to receive their benefits.
+All results will be recorded in an Excel file for analysis.

 Assessment Data Collection Plan

-Data will be collected at the conclusion of our Veterans and Dependents Information Session.
+Data will be collected at the conclusion of the Veterans and Dependents Information Session.

 Existing Data

-We plan to collect and use baseline data to examine trends for this student learning outcome.
+Baseline data will be collected and used to examine trends for this student learning outcome.

 Use of Results

-Results from this assessment will be shared with the Student Life Assessment Council and VRC staff to provide insights that will help us understand whether military-connected students comprehend the process to receive their education benefits.
-Results from the assessment will be used to help us identify needed programmatic changes and improvements to our onboarding sessions.
+Results from this assessment will be shared with the Student Life Assessment Council and VRC staff to provide insights into whether military-connected students comprehend the process of receiving their education benefits.
+Findings will inform needed programmatic changes and improvements to onboarding sessions.

 Learning Outcome 2: Campus Resources